rsn8887/OpenTTD/README.md

 Thanks to the many developers who worked on this game.

-Thanks to @angguss for his excellent Vita port, on which this Switch port is based on.
+Thanks to @angguss for his excellent Vita port, on which this Switch port is based.

 Thanks to my supporters on Patreon: Andyways, CountDuckula, Greg Gibson, Jesse Harlin, Özgür Karter, Matthew Machnee, and RadicalR.